bniladridas/beta-ai-editor/README.md

 3. The Gemini API service is available
 4. You're using a supported model (the app now uses 'gemini-1.5-pro')

+### Algorithm Transparency
+We believe in transparent AI development.
+To understand how our AI code generation works, including model information, limitations, and data usage, please see our [Algorithm Transparency Documentation](algorithm-transparency.html).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.